 Other arable crops

 One way to avoid resistance building up is to introduce other crop types into the rotation in which non-triazine herbicides can be used to control any resistant black nightshade plants that may be increasing in numbers.
 For example, a cereal crop such as wheat or barley could be grown and a hormone herbicide such as MCPA would kill any black nightshade.
 Sulfonylurea herbicides such as chlorsulfuron (eg Glean) or tribenuron (eg Granstar) would not be appropriate herbicides to use in cereals though, as they are ineffective on all black nightshade ecotypes.
-This can be overcome by mixing bromoxynil with the sulfonylurea herbicide to kill the nightshade.
+This can be overcome by mixing diflufenican or bromoxynil with the sulfonylurea herbicide to kill the nightshade.
 The crops grown over winter in rotation are not relevant as very little black nightshade will establish and successfully set seed over winter.